fermarsan/aixt/README.md

 functions             | multiple return values            | only one return value text macros           | not allowed                       | allowed by using '@[as_macro]' attribute, for functions and constants
-`C` variables access  | not allowed                       | allowed by using 'C.var_name' syntax
+`C` variables access  | not allowed                       | allowed by using 'C.var_name' syntax global variables      | disabled by default               | enabled by default

 ### Example with `main` function